1886 Hawaiian legislative election: Aftermath

 The Gibson and Kalākaua administration took the results of the election as a popular affirmation to their administration.
-In 1887 the Gibson administration purchased the tradership Kaimiloa and sent representatives to Samoa to convince negotiate a possible confederation between the two states, angering many Independent representatives and planters who saw the whole endeavor as a waste of resources.
+In 1887, the Gibson administration purchased the tradership Kaimiloa and sent representatives to Sāmoa to negotiate the possible confederation between the two states, angering many Independent representatives and planters who saw the whole endeavor as a waste of resources.

-After their electoral defeat and the Samoa mission, the Committee of Thirteen would plot the illegal seizure of the King's government.
-In 1887 with the armed support of the Honolulu Rifles, they would present themselves to the King as his "Reform Cabinet", arrested Gibson and other Government Party ministers, and forced him to sign the Constitution of 1887, also known as the Bayonet Constitution because they held the King at gun point in order for him to sign it.
+After their electoral defeat and the Sāmoa mission, the Committee of Thirteen would plot the illegal seizure of the King's government.
+In 1887 with the armed support of the Honolulu Rifles, they would present themselves to the King as his "Reform Cabinet", arrested Gibson and other Government Party ministers, and forced him to sign the Bayonet Constitution, known so because the Committee of Thirteen held the King at gunpoint to coerce him to sign it.
 The new constitution disenfranchised Asian subjects, empowered wealthy White foreigners, limited Native Hawaiian voting rights, and striped the King of much of his power.
 In fact, there was even plans to overthrow the monarchy entirely and establish a Hawaiian Republic with the intent to get annexed by the United States in L. A. Thurston's files, but these did not yet come to fruition.